 Washington’s State Art Collection is one of the oldest and largest statewide public art collections in the nation.
-It includes nearly 5,000 artworks, from works on paper to paintings to large-scale installations that engage the issues of our time.
+It includes more than 5,000 artworks, from works on paper to paintings to large-scale installations that engage the issues of our time.

 The Collection can be found in 1,200 buildings and campuses across Washington.
 It is in urban and rural areas where the public lives, works, and learns.
 With sixty percent of the Collection sited in K-12 public schools, Washington ensures that young students have early access to original artworks by professional artists.
 And the state’s thirty-three public colleges and universities are home to more than a thousand state-owned artworks that enliven campus communities.